-The mortgage restricts the use of the premises to furthering the use of the objectives of the Fellowship and requires the Fellowship to maintain the property in its current state.
-Should the Fellowship default in these conditions or become insolvent, the full value of the mortgage would become payable at that time.
+The mortgage restricts the use of the premises to furthering the use of the objectives of MIFWA and requires MIFWA to maintain the property in its current state.
+Should MIFWA default in these conditions or become insolvent, the full value of the mortgage would become payable at that time.